 Thinking About Dying

-I think about a lot of things when I run.
-Today, I thought about the ring and necklace found sealed in a mug in the Auschwitz Museum that I mentioned yesterday.
+I think about lots of things when I run.
+Today, I thought about the ring and necklace found sealed in a mug in the Auschwitz Museum.

 Beware the Blink of an Eye

-“The blink of an eye” happened to me on a bicycle training ride when I was hit by a car.
+Since then, I’ve had my own blink of an eye.
+It was in May of last year.
+I was on a bicycle training ride when I was hit by a car doing 65 mph.
 I spent three months in the hospital with other folks whose life had changed in the blink of an eye.
-I’ve come to respect that life can change in a single heartbeat.
+I’ve come to respect that eye.
+That heartbeat of time.
 In one moment, you think you’re in charge, and you know everything.
 In the next, you’re hurt and wondering who you are and what went wrong.
 I have a new view of what a one in a million chance means.
 I’ve lived it and spent months at a hospital for people who failed the once in a million chances test.

 Cheers!
 (It’s meant to be a happy thought!)